 I still remember hearing of her death in 1996 and feeling devastated that she was gone.
 I’ve re-read 'The Three Jays' books in particular many times before and since, and although it is unusual for an author to appear so directly as a character in their own fiction it works and I love the glimpse into her competitive life that this provided.

 Thank you for reading my article about the life of showjumper and author Pat Smythe.
-I'll be back on Wednesday.
-In the meantime, please do share your thoughts in the comments section below.

 If you’ve enjoyed this review, you might like to subscribe to my blog.